-oneAgent and Power BI Copilot both enable natural-language data analysis, but they differ fundamentally in cost and target audience.
-Power BI Copilot requires Microsoft Fabric (starting at approx. EUR 4,900/month), while oneAgent starts at EUR 25 per user per month.
-For mid-market companies, oneAgent is up to ten times more affordable — with comparable functionality and GDPR-compliant hosting in Frankfurt, Germany.
+oneAgent and Power BI Copilot both enable natural-language data analysis, but they differ fundamentally in prerequisites and target audience.
+Power BI Copilot requires a paid Microsoft Fabric capacity starting at F2 (around EUR 300/month) and works on modeled semantic models — a Pro license alone isn't enough. oneAgent connects directly to your source systems and starts at EUR 25 per user per month, with no platform base fee.
+For mid-market companies without existing Fabric modeling work, oneAgent is faster to deploy — with comparable functionality, deterministic results instead of a probabilistic language model, and GDPR-compliant hosting in Frankfurt, Germany.

 What Does Power BI Copilot Actually Cost?

 The licensing costs for Power BI Copilot are not immediately obvious.
-Copilot is not a standalone product — it is a feature within Microsoft Fabric.
-And Fabric has a significant minimum price.
+Copilot is not a standalone product — it is a feature within Microsoft Fabric, billed through Fabric capacity units.

 Prerequisites for Power BI Copilot